asmaatefomran/FocusMate/README.md

 # FocusMate

-**FocusMate** is an AI-driven task and productivity management system designed to help individuals and teams stay organized and maximize productivity.
-With features like task prioritization, time tracking, Pomodoro integration, goal setting, team collaboration, and AI-driven task suggestions, **FocusMate** helps you achieve more while managing your daily tasks effectively.
+**FocusMate** is an task and productivity management system designed to help individuals and teams stay organized and maximize productivity.
+With features like time tracking, Pomodoro integration, goal setting, and team collaboration, **FocusMate** helps you achieve more while managing your daily tasks effectively.

 ---